denzildoyle/Static-Site-Template/README.md

-# bootstrap-base
+# Website Template
-A base Bootstrap 3 template organised just how I like it.
+A base template bult on Bootstrap 3, organised just how I like it.